scottfjennings/ACR_waterbird_data_management/vignette.md

             assumption is that they were missed in precount or moved south between end of precount and start of boat count).

-This final assumption leads us to a conservative estimate of the number of birds on the bay.
-Since we assume any birds flying north past us are re-encountered as soon as we pass another positive bird, we are estimating the minimum number of birds known to be on the bay that day.
+Since we assume any birds flying north past us are re-encountered as soon as we pass another positive bird, we are estimating the minimum number (i.e. conservative estimate) of birds known to be on the bay that day.
 This key assumption may be false, so we may be underestimating the number of birds on the bay.
-But we stick with this assumption because we don’t have a feasible way to test it and because we would rather underestimate than overestimate the number of birds on the bay.
+But we use this assumption because we don’t have a feasible way to test it and because we would rather underestimate than overestimate the number of birds on the bay (we don’t want to think there are more birds than there really are).

 ## The mechanics of handling negatives: